Skip to content

 For the vast majority of DFW homes built before 2010, the answer is yes.
 If your attic has less than R-19 — about 6 inches of fiberglass — you're leaving money on the table every single month.

 One thing I tell people: don't just pick the cheapest quote.
-The cheap guy is either using thin material, skipping prep work, or paying uninsured labor.
+The cheap insulation installer is usually cutting corners: thin material, skipped prep work, or uninsured labor.
 You get what you pay for.

 Common questions, straight up